RCushmaniii/cushlabs-base/docs/PRD_BASE.md

 ## Upgrade Paths (v2+)

-CushLabs Base should be designed so these can be added without a rewrite:
+This starter should be designed so these can be added without a rewrite:

 - billing
 - background jobs